 Of the 280 deaths announced Wednesday, 143 were identified during a review of records.

-Note: The state will not publish new COVID data on Friday, Nov.
+Note: The state did not publish new COVID data on Friday, Nov.
 26 due to the Thanksgiving holiday.
 The next data update is expected Monday, Nov.
 29.

 Wednesday’s update brings the total number of confirmed COVID cases in Michigan to 1,276,264, including 23,595 deaths.
 These numbers are up from 1,259,261 cases and 23,315 deaths, as of Monday.

 Testing has increased to around 40,000 diagnostic tests reported per day on average, with the 7-day positive rate at 17.94% as of Wednesday -- an increase from last week.
 Hospitalizations have been steadily increasing for several weeks.

 The state’s 7-day moving average for daily cases was 7,427on Wednesday.
 The 7-day death average was 77 on Wednesday.
 The state’s fatality rate is 1.9%.
 The state also reports “active cases,” which were listed at 176,100 on Wednesday.

 Michigan has reported more than 10.5 million doses of the COVID-19 vaccine administered as of Wednesday, with 70.9% of 16+ residents having received at least one dose while 61.5% of 16+ residents are considered fully vaccinated.